MCP-Flow: Facilitating LLM Agents to Master Real-World, Diverse and Scaling MCP Tools: Ethics Statement

 \section{Ethics Statement}

-This research focuses on constructing a large-scale high-quality dataset to facilitate LLM agents in utilizing real-world diverse and continuously scaling MCP servers and tools.
+\paragraph{Ethics.} This research focuses on constructing a large-scale high-quality dataset to facilitate LLM agents in utilizing real-world diverse and continuously scaling MCP servers and tools.
 The data are obtained from official marketplaces and websites, synthesizing using LLMs, or reprocessed versions of previously released datasets, with all sources and benchmarks properly cited.
 No discrimination, bias, or fairness issues are identified in this work.
 All collected information is stored locally in JSON format, which allows future research to operate without connecting to third-party servers and thereby avoids introducing external threats or security risks.
 Furthermore, our models only generate function calls and are not expected to produce potentially harmful content.